 - Land Registry Search Fees to establish ownership of property and any mortgages that may be registered.
 The cost of the Land Registry searches will depend on how many registered titles there are for the property.
 The cost for obtaining title documents from the Land Registry could vary from between £4.00 to in excess of £20.00 (inclusive of VAT) depending on the circumstances.

 - Land Registration Fees to change the ownership of the property after completion.
 The cost for registering the ownership at the Land Registry depends on a couple of factors; namely whether the property is currently registered or unregistered and the valuation of the property.
-The current fee scale for Land registration purposes is as follows:
+You will of course appreciate that these fees are subject to change at the discretion of the Land Registry but the current fee scale at the time of writing for Land registration purposes is as follows:

 - Lawyer Checker fees to enable us to verify the legitimacy of the seller’s solicitor’s bank details that we may send funds to on a purchase.
-The current cost of this search is £12.00 (inclusive of VAT).
+The current cost of this search is £21.60 (exclusive of VAT).

 We handle the payment of the disbursements on your behalf to ensure a smoother process.